 How to collect donations

 When a voucher is redeemed online or by phone, there is no need to post the voucher back to us.
-It can either be destroyed once the payment has been received, or retained for record-keeping purposes.
+We recommend that vouchers are retained for record-keeping purposes.

-Finally, some organisations might prefer to simply post the voucher back to us using our Freepost address and we’ll do the rest when we get it.
-Every charity is different so it is whatever is easiest for each individual organisation.
+Very occasionally, a charity might prefer to post a voucher back to us using our Freepost address.
+If so, we’ll do the rest when we get it.
+This is more costly for us and increases the time it takes for a charity to get paid but please use this method if preferred.
+Every charity is different so it is a case of whatever works best for your charity.

-We usually process redeemed vouchers within one or two working days, although usually a little longer after Christmas.
-Redeeming vouchers received directly from donors as quickly as possible strengthens the confidence of donors in our service as well as maximising their enjoyment of using it.
+We usually process redeemed vouchers within one or two working days, although longer after Christmas when we are getting large numbers of vouchers coming in.
+We aim to redeem vouchers which have been received directly from donors as quickly as possible as it strengthens the confidence of donors in our service as well as maximising their enjoyment of using it.

 Charity Vouchers are an increasingly popular gift and a great way for recipients to support their favourite charities.
 We’re here to support charities and to make the Charity Voucher service even more successful, to raise ever increasing amounts for charities at a time of real shortage.
-We think we do an excellent job, and we’re proud of what we do (on a limited budget).
-However, if you’ve got any problems at all with using the service or any queries about Charity Vouchers, please don’t hesitate to get in touch.
+We think we do an excellent job, and we’re proud of what we do – on a very limited budget!
+However, if you’ve got any problems at all with using the service or any queries or suggestions on how we might improve the Charity Vouchers service, please don’t hesitate to contact us.